-Guake terminal was originally inspired by an FPS game Quake.
+An FPS game, Quake, initially inspired the Guake terminal.
 Unlike some other terminal emulators, it works as an overlay on every other active window.

 All you have to do is summon the emulator using a shortcut key (F12) and it will appear from the top.
-You get customize the width or position of the emulator, but most of the users should be fine with the default setting.
+You get to customize the emulator's width or position, but most users should be fine with the default setting.

-Not just as a handy terminal emulator, it offers a ton of features like ability to restore tabs, having multiple tabs, color-coding each tab, and more.
+Not just as a handy terminal emulator, it offers many features like restoring tabs, having multiple tabs, color-coding each tab, and more.
 You can check out my separate article on Guake to learn more.

 How to install Guake Terminal?

-Guake is available in the default repositories for most of the Linux distributions.
+Guake is available in the default repositories of most Linux distributions.
 You can refer to its official installation instructions.

-Or if you’re using Debian-based distro, just type in the following command:
+Or if you’re using a Debian-based distro, just type in the following command:

 sudo apt install guake